bharat76765/TEMPORAL_DATA-in-sql/README.md

 9. **Average Turnover on First Trading Day of Each Month (First 4 Months of 2020)**: Finds the average turnover on the first trading day of each month.

 10. **Number of Days with Closing Price Higher than Opening Price (First 4 Months of 2020)**: Counts the number of days where the closing price was higher than the opening price.

-This exploration helps in understanding how to work with temporal data and uncovering insights based on different time intervals.

----

-Feel free to adjust as needed!